obie/guide-to-reactive-rails/README.md

 [Turbolinks iOS Wrapper](https://github.com/turbolinks/turbolinks-ios/) is the reactive Rails answer to React Native.

-[StimulusUse by Hopsoft](https://github.com/stimulus-use/stimulus-use) is a collection of composable behaviors for your Stimulus Controllers.
+[StimulusUse by Adrien Poly](https://github.com/stimulus-use/stimulus-use) is a collection of composable behaviors for your Stimulus Controllers.

 [StimulusControllers by Hopsoft](https://github.com/hopsoft/stimulus_controllers/tree/master/controllers/src) features a collection of useful Stimulus controllers like auto-suggest and copy to clipboard.